 Approx. 90% of the sales transactions settled in New York City involve an agent representing each side.
 If a colleague of the listing agent sells the apartment, the brokerage firm gets the entire fee.
 It is essential to understand that if you use a buyer’s agent within the same dual agency company as the listing agent, the buyer’s agent also owes a fiduciary duty to the seller.
 This is unlike using an exclusive buyers agent in a single agency real estate firm.

 While the same incentive remains for a buyer’s agent, whose commission also increases with sales price, he/she follows a different standard.
 A buyer’s agent has a fiduciary duty to his/her client at all times.
 Members of the National Association of Exclusive Buyer Agents (NAEBA) are required to follow a strict Code of Ethics and Standards of Practice, which include a duty to act on behalf of the buyer/client with due diligence, professionalism, and reasonable care, along with a commitment of undivided loyalty.

 How about I represent myself?

 Readers are probably asking themselves, what happens if I merely represent myself?
 That way, I can avoid paying a 2%-3% commission and save on the purchase price.
 However, it does not work that way.
 In actuality, the listing agent keeps the entire commission, with none of the savings passed on to you.
-This is because it is not solely the listing agent but the real estate firm for whom they work that is bound to the seller.
+This is because it is not solely the listing agent but the brokerage for whom they work that is bound to the seller.

-You may also think the seller’s agent will help you since he/she does not have to split the commission with another agent.
+You may also think the seller’s agent will help you since he/she does not have to co-broke the commission with another agent.
 This is also false.
 The seller’s listing agent contractually owes a fiduciary duty to his/her client, not to you, the buyer.

-Watch the discount buyers agents
+Beware the discount buyer’s agents

-There are buyer’s agents that offer to rebate part of the fee to you.
+There are also buyer’s agents that offer to rebate part of the fee to you.
 This sounds nice, but you should understand it might not be once you dig a little deeper.
 You should ask why an agent is offering to discount his/her fees.
 Perhaps the agent is inexperienced and looking to drum up business.
-Worse, it may be a veteran agent whose book of business is not at a level he/she wants for some reason.
+Worse it may be a veteran agent whose book of business is not at a level he/she wants for some reason.

 You also need to ask what level of service you are going to receive.
-Do they visit properties with you or provide a full scope of services as seasoned exclusive buyers agents perform?
-This includes a comparable market analysis along with the experience and knowledge to provide expert advice.
-We wrote a blog post to help you ask some critical questions before hiring a buyer’s agent.
+Do they visit properties with you or provide a full scope of services as seasoned buyers agents perform?
+This includes a comparative market analysis along with the experience and knowledge to provide expert advice.
+We wrote a blog post to help you ask some essential questions before hiring a buyer’s agent.
 Going the discount route may cause you to miss out on the experience of a seasoned buyer’s agent.

 You may only purchase one home in your lifetime.
 You should go with proper representation, not the cheapest.
 Buying the right home for the right price is the prerequisite for longer-term capital appreciation and building wealth.